 If you see a bunch of grapes, how does your brain understand that those are real grapes and not ones made of plastic?
 And if you see those grapes in a painting - say a 17th-century piece of Dutch Golden Age art - how does your brain understand that those are also grapes?
 That’s what Francesca Di Cicco wanted to know for her PhD thesis.

 Di Cicco, originally from Italy, studied chemistry in Rome before moving to Utrecht to study nanomaterials.
 In 2016, she began her PhD research at the Faculty of Industrial Design Engineering at TU Delft, on a project supported by The Netherlands Institute for Conservation+Art+Science+ (NICAS).
-Together with researchers at the Faculty of Mechanical, Maritime and Materials Engineering, Utrecht University, and the Rijksmuseum and Mauritshuis, Di Cicco set out to determine just how famous Dutch artists, like Vermeer, Rembrandt, and Frans Hal, created such lifelike versions of everything from grapes to silk and how our brains understand those objects.
+Together with researchers at the Faculty of Mechanical Engineering, Utrecht University, and the Rijksmuseum and Mauritshuis, Di Cicco set out to determine just how famous Dutch artists, like Vermeer, Rembrandt, and Frans Hal, created such lifelike versions of everything from grapes to silk and how our brains understand those objects.

 Grapes, a common object included in still life paintings, featured prominently in “The Big World Painted Small,” a painting guide written by Dutch painter Willem Beurs in 1692.
 The book explains, in very specific detail, how to properly paint objects so they look realistic.
 According to Beurs, grapes are especially challenging to paint, so if you can master them, you can easily paint other edibles, like berries and citrus fruits.

 The book served as a jumping-off point for Di Cicco to investigate both how the human brain perceives the material properties of matter and also how artists render those properties onto the canvas.